dell/csm-docs/content/docs/replication/upgrade.md

 3. Delete disabled, target-side SyncIQ policies that are used for CSM Replication.
 Such policies will be distinguished by their names, of the format `<prefix>-<kubernetes namespace>-<IP of replication destination>-<RPO duration>`.

 ## Updating CSM Replication controller

+Make sure the appropriate release branch is available on the machine performing the upgrade by running:<br>`git clone -b <release-branch> https://github.com/dell/csm-replication.git`

 ### Upgrading with Helm